Punk in Poland of the 1980s

 that some artists or punks were arrested for their look, strange behaviour or the pogo.
-Pogo dance was misinterpreted by the Polish militia that it was just the punk ritual that could have symbolized helplessness, worthlessness, simplicity and the feeling that punks unity was strength.
+A Pogo dance was misinterpreted by the Polish militia that it was just a punk ritual that could have symbolized helplessness, worthlessness, simplicity and the feeling that the punks' unity was strength.
 An Unofficial newspaper - a fanzine

-To end with, the thing that is worth writing concerns unofficial newspaper (fanzine).
+To end with, the thing that is worth writing concerns an unofficial newspaper (a fanzine).
 It was actually invented by punk rockers.
-As for cool Polish punk fanzines, their creators had got the guts to present all the stuff that was forbidden by communists those times.
-Thus, Polish fanzine was underground newspaper.
+As for the cool Polish punk fanzines, their creators had got the guts to present all the stuff that was forbidden by communists those times.
+Thus, the Polish fanzine was an underground newspaper.
 Afterwards, the fans and artists representing other kinds of